Skip to Content

 When you watch the video, you will notice that we spend time on dates, percentages, and straightforward examples.
 We take that same approach when we talk with customers.
 We focus on clear numbers, realistic timelines, and how current incentives affect the way a project looks over the long term.

 At Alternative Energy Southeast, Inc., we have served Georgia with solar installations and battery backup systems since 2007.
-Over that time, we have completed more than 750 installations for residential, commercial, industrial, and government clients.
+Over that time, we have completed more than 900 installations for residential, commercial, industrial, and government clients as of 2026.
 As policies and incentives evolved, we stayed engaged with those changes so we could present accurate information in our proposals and conversations.

 How this knowledge turns into real-world value

 The incentives we explain in the video shape real decisions for the organizations and families who choose to work with us.
-When you know that the residential tax credit changes after 2025, or that commercial incentives phase out by the end of 2027, you can plan a project schedule that fits your goals.
-When you see how a 30% credit and 100% bonus depreciation affect payback, you can decide with more confidence.
+When you see how a 30% credit and bonus depreciation affect payback, you can decide with more confidence.

 Because we focus on long-term value, we align these incentives with durable equipment, thoughtful system design, and detailed financial analysis in every proposal.
 We also hold ourselves to operating with integrity and environmental responsibility, and we donate 10% of our profits to charitable efforts.
 That mindset shapes how we talk about incentives: clear, direct, and grounded in what we can reasonably support over the life of a system.